jmolloy19/StockWatch/README.md

 ```
 -h, --help          Display usage manual.

--n, --nyse          Also scans all stocks on the NYSE.
+-n, --nyse          Also scan all stocks on the NYSE.
 (Only scans NASDAQ by default)

 -w, --write-file    Writes a list of all stocks to the file 'stocklist.csv'.
 Also
                     writes the historical data of each stock to a .csv file.
 These
                     historcial data files are named according to each stock's corresponding
-                    symbol and stored n the directory 'datafiles' (which will be
+                    symbol and stored in the directory 'datafiles' (which will be
                     created if it does not exist already).

--r, --read-file     Reads files instead of making API calls.
-It reads the list of stocks
+-r, --read-file     Reads data from files instead of making API calls.
+It reads the list of
-                    from the file 'stocklist.csv', and reads the historical data of each
+                    stocks from the file 'stocklist.csv', and reads the historical data of
-                    stock from their corresponding .csv file.
-This option can only be used
+                    each stock from their corresponding .csv file.
+This option can only be
-                    if previously ran with the '--write-file' option.
+                    used if previously ran with the '--write-file' option.

 ```
 ### Usage Examples